AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/template-presets-output-generation.md

 -   SCORM

 ## Create and manage template preset

+>[!NOTE]
+>
+> - Template presets can only be created and managed by **Administrators** and **Folder Profile Administrators**.
+> - Template presets are intended for configuration management and are not used directly for output generation.

 1. Configure the Folder profile you want to use for the folders.
 2. Open **Output presets** from the Map console for the associated folder.